 In Japanese legends, the Kongo vajra was a formidable weapon that belonged originally to the Japanese mountain god Koya-no-Myojin.

 However, the Kongo remains among many other puzzling objects that have survived to our time.

 In Vajrayana Buddism, traditional vajra is used on various rituals. source

 This weapon-like staff has usually sharp, dagger-like prongs, which number varies from one, three, five, and even more prongs on each end.
 It is said that the three prongs of the trident symbolize the past, present, and future, or possibly also Heaven, Earth, and Hell.

 Some of them are beautifully decorated with Buddhist jewel designs.

 Legend has it, this Kongo is the equivalent of the Sanskrit Vajra, which is called ‘dorje’ in Tibet, in China - 'jingang’ and in Mongolia – ochir.

 Trishula (Trident) In Hands Of Vedic Gods

-The trident of Poseidon had powers closely related to the sea and is deeply rooted in the beliefs of the people living in the regions associated with the sea (or other large water).
+The trident of Poseidon had powers closely related to the sea and is deeply rooted in the beliefs of the people living near the sea or other large bodies of water.
 The Kongo Vajra, on the other hand, was believed to be particularly dangerous in the clouds as used by the gods linked with storms, lightning, and thunderstorms.

 Kingdom of Bosporus, Rheskuporis II, 211 - 228 A.D.
 The kingdom of Bosporus was situated on the northern Black Sea in the area of the Cimmerian Bosporus. source